 About the campus

-Brunel is a campus-based university, and students on site are never more than 10 minutes away from halls of residence, catering, social and sports facilities, lecture theatres, the Library, the Computer Centre or welfare services.
+Brunel is a campus-based university and our students on site are never more than 10 minutes away from everything they need - including halls of residence, catering, social and sports facilities, lecture theatres, the Library, the Computer Centre and welfare services.
 We have invested £300 million redeveloping the campus in the last few years, with many new and refurbished social, teaching and sporting facilities, and more green spaces outside.

 - Student facilities complex with a stunning atrium entrance opening onto a dining space, bars, the Students' Union and retail outlets.

 Social life on campus revolves around the Students' Union, whose student-elected staff help provide you with the best possible experience.
 Brunel's modern facilities, bars, refectory, shops, café, central atrium and refurbished nightclub provide the perfect setting for a night out, trying new activities or relaxing after lectures.

 The Union is proud of the diversity of clubs and societies that you can join and even help run - everything from Animé Society to Snow Club.
 If your interests are not represented, they'll help you start your own group.